sirselim/presentation_and_design_resources/README.md

   * an older site but still quite useful if the 2 above don't suit you
 * [Cloudflare Design](https://cloudflare.design/color/)

+### Quick guide to import Coolors palette into Inkscape

+I've been asked how to do this a few times so I have created a quick guide with screenshots that will hopefully help explain the process.
+Please find the steps [here](https://hackmd.io/@Miles/BkpyRqWww).

 ## Paper sizing

 Know your measurements.
 It is important to know what size of paper your final poster will be printed on – and you should determine this before you start!
 All software packages will allow you to set up page size – it is also import to determine which units you will be working in (I find mm the easiest and set this before I start).